Suns-Caar/Java-python-codes/README.md

 # Java-python-codes
-Java and python codes in java and python branch respectively
+This Repository contains All the Java-Python codes related to Formula Manipal The Java branch contains all the java codes done in the taskphase The python branch contains a